-- 3. The user can save this mapping procedure at this time by clicking on the Save Mapping File button and giving this procedure a file name and folder to be used again at a later date when you would have to import this data again. - 4.
+- 3. The user can save this mapping procedure at this time by clicking on the procedure a file name and folder to be used again at a later date when you would have to import this data again. - 4.
 Click on the button.
 After the data has been imported you will be prompted with a system message.

 5. Acknowledge the Import message.
-Click on the button and then click on the to exit or click on the button to close the Window.
+Click on the button and then click on the button to close the Window.